goodeggs/angular-klaxon/README.md

     `timeout` milliseconds have passed.
   - `callToAction` (`String`): If this is set, this string will be displayed after the message as a clickable link.
+  - `onCallToActionClick` (`Function`): If this is set in addition to callToAction, clicking on the call to action message will call this function. function.
   - `onClick` (`Function`): If this is set, clicking on the alert will call this function.
   - `debugInfo` (`String`): If this is set, it will be displayed below the